 b) bring proposals for referenda, amendments to the Constitution, and actions generated within the Council at the behest of or on behalf of the membership for consideration of the Executive Council; and

 c) submit committee report(s) to the Executive Council.

 Section 1.
 Elections shall be conducted in accordance with the AFT/IFT, and AAUP Constitutions and the standards set out by the Labor-Management Reporting and Disclosure Act (LMRDA).

 Section 2.
 Except for the initial election, elections for officers shall be held in April of each year.
 The term of office for each officer shall be one year.
 The organization shall elect the following officers:

 f) Grievance Committee Chair

 g) Communications and Publications Committee Chair

 Section 3.
 Eligibility for Office.
 Except for the initial election, in order to be eligible for office, a person must be a member of the organization in good standing for a period of six (6) months prior to the date of the election.
-Officers shall not serve more than two (2) consecutive terms in the same office.

 Section 4.
 The Elections Committee shall conduct all elections and referenda of the organization.